GeoFlood (v1.0.0): Computational model for overland flooding: Software Overview

 \subsubsection{ForestClaw}

-The ForestClaw library is built as a PDE layer on top of the p4est library for parallel tree mesh management.
-While it can be used with any Cartesian-based patch solver, ForestClaw makes extensive use of the wave propagation algorithms in ClawPack for solving a variety of hyperbolic problems.
+The ForestClaw library is built as a PDE layer on top of the p4est library for parallel tree-mesh management.
+While it can be used with any Cartesian-based patch solver, ForestClaw makes extensive use of the wave-propagation algorithms in Clawpack for solving a variety of hyperbolic problems.
 The resulting ForestClaw library is an adaptive, parallel, multi-block structured finite volume code that parallelizes the solution of hyperbolic PDEs on mapped, logically Cartesian meshes \citep{ca-bu:2017}.
-The GeoClaw extension of ForestClaw incorporates the robust SWE solvers in GeoClaw and so can solve many of the problems in GeoClaw on tree-based meshes.
+The GeoClaw extension of ForestClaw incorporates the SWE solvers and AMR interpolation schemes from GeoClaw and is expected to produce numerically consistent results, but on tree-based meshes.
 This GeoClaw extension serves as the basis for the new standalone code called GeoFlood, the software package that is the focus of this paper.